Caoimhinv/NumPy_Assignment/README.md

 The notebook can be viewed in github, but most of the images won't render properly.
 Therefore it is suggested you view a rendered version here - https://nbviewer.org/github/Caoimhinv/NumPy_Assignment/blob/main/numpy.random.ipynb

-Alternatively you can download and open the notebook with Jupyter from the command line.
+Alternatively you can clone or download the notebook from here - https://github.com/Caoimhinv/NumPy_Assignment/blob/main/numpy.random.ipynb and open it in jupyter lab from the command line.